TL;DR · Short Answer

 Harding Township

-What Drives Seller-Friendly Conditions in NJ
+What Actually Drives a Seller-Friendly Market in NJ

 1. Top-Rated Schools